 Common mistake: Assuming that max step counts are enough to prevent loops.
 Reality: Step limits are a crude safety net.
 They don't prevent an agent from wasting 15 steps (and thousands of tokens) on a futile loop before hitting the limit.
 Semantic loop detection stops the bleeding early.

 Common mistake: Wrapping all agent calls in generic try/except blocks.
 Reality: Catching all exceptions silently leads to "zombie agents" that continue operating with corrupted state.
-Failures should be explicit and handled by validation gates or circuit breakers, not swallowed by generic error handlers.
+Failures should be explicit and handled by validation checks or circuit breakers, not swallowed by generic error handlers.

 Here's a short exercise to test whether you can match symptoms to defenses.
 Read each scenario, decide which failure category it belongs to, and pick the right fix.

-Scenario 1: Your order-lookup agent calls query_db({"id": "A102"}) three times in a row, gets the same answer each time, and keeps going.
+Scenario 1: Your deploy-status agent calls get_run({"id": "RUN-842"}) three times in a row, gets the same answer each time, and keeps going.

-Scenario 2: The agent's reasoning trace says "I will search the database" but the actual tool call is calculate_shipping({}).
+Scenario 2: The agent's reasoning trace says "I will search the database" but the actual tool call is create_release({}).

 Scenario 4: The agent has used 120,000 tokens on a single request and your limit is 100,000.